ngscheurich/dromad-vim/README.md

 ## Installation

-The usual song-and-dance—use the built-in `packages` feature or a plugin manager of your choosing, e.g. [vim-plug]:
+Use the built-in `packages` feature or a plugin manager of your choosing, e.g. [vim-plug]:

 ```vim
 Plug 'ngscheurich/dromad-vim'